chyves/chyves/USAGE.md

 You can also set more than one property at once:
 ```
-chyves set bsdguest tap=tap0 con=nmdm0		#set tap0 and nmdm0
+chyves set bsdguest tap=tap0 con=nmdm0
 ```
-You can also set a description that can be a double quoted (") string with no equals sign (=).
+You can also set a description that contain spaces will need to be double quoted (")
-All spaces are turned into underscores (_).
-At guest creation, the description is the output of `date`
 ````
-chyves set bsdguest description="This is my string"
+chyves set bguest description="A chyves guest."
 ````
-It's always prudent to `destroy` a guest before changing settings that may affect a running guest.
+It is always prudent to `stop` (and then `destroy` in some cases) a guest before changing settings. `chyves` runs off the current state of the properties and not the settings the guest started with.
-It's also a good idea to `destroy` a guest after your installation phase has completed.
 Destroying a guest does not `delete` a guest from the host, it `destroys` the guest in `VMM`.
 ```
 chyves destroy bsdguest